achristen/Gridded-Turbulent-Source-Area/README.md

 all exactly the same dimensions.
 By selectively choosing files, one can create cumulative footprints for specific cases (e.g. night, day).

+#### Optional inputs include:

+*  ncfiles : stringarray.
+This is an optional parameter that supplies of a string array of paths to all individual foortprint files that should be aggregated.
+If not provided, a file dialog will promt the user to select multiple footprint files.

+* outfile. string (path).
+This is the file path to which the cumulative file (to be created) will be written to.
+If not provided, a file dialog will promt the user to choose the name and location of the cumulative footprint output.

+* "description". string.
+This is a used-defined, optional description that allows to place a description into the netCDF output, e.g. "night-time cases".

 ### fpr_kml.pro

 This code translates an individual or cumulative netCDF footprint file into a .kml file that can be opened and visualized in Google Earth, as in the following example at the Canadian Westham Island Grassland Site <href="https://fluxnet.ornl.gov/site/4133">CA-Wes Fluxnet Site</a>: